 A rising star 20 years ago Cathiard is now firmly entrenched in the upper echelons of the Burgundy producers circle with a strong reputation for exceptional winemaking.
 Attention to detail seems to be the key to Cathiard production and ‘meticulous’ is a word commonly used to describe their ethos.

 Having worked in the vineyards for several years Sylvain eventually took charge in 1995 when his father Andre retired.
 There is a simplicity to the winemaking at the Domaine that, although it follows traditional methods, feels modern in its outlook.
 A large part of the hard work goes into the vines which are kept in immaculate condition and tended to with individual care rather than a blanket growing policy.
 Organic principles are followed but to allow flexibility in difficult years certification is not sought.
 Grape selection is of high importance with a table de tri used in the cellars to sort through the hand selected grapes.

 Sebastian Cathiard took over production from his father Sylvain in 2011 but has continued the Domaine’s established style with a heavy focus on the vineyards.
 The only real change is in the amount of new oak used, the argument being too much oak can mask the more subtle elements of the terroir they are trying to harness.

 All this hard work goes into producing wines that are bright, full of energy and with a reputation for purity that has gained them a serious following.
 It has also ensured prices are fairly high with even the village wines setting you back a fair bit.
 However, the argument can be made that Cathiard’s village wines are of better quality than some producers Premier Crus.
 Classification does not always delineate quality.

-2013 was a good vintage for red and an above average vintage for white wines in Burgundy
+2014 was a good vintage for red and an excellent vintage for white wines in Burgundy

 Other wines from Sylvain Cathiard